|Net Worth:||$8 Million|

 What Is Magnus Carlsen Net Worth?

-In addition, he is also an occasional actor.
+In addition, Magnus Carlsen is also an occasional actor.
 He appeared in various TV commercials, shows, and documentaries.
 Carlsen’s life was been featured in various documentaries and movies like The Prince of Chess where he first acted.
 His first TV series appearance is “Golden Goal” (2009) and his latest is “Dagsrevyen” (2017-2020).
 He also became a voice actor in “The Simpsons: The Cad and the Hat” (2017).
-Carlsen also started his YouTube channel in 2014 which already has around 600,000 subscribers as of this writing.
+Carlsen also started his YouTube channel in 2014 which already has over 600 thousand subscribers in 2022.
 All of these made and are making Carlsen’s bank grow bigger.

 The most watched video on Magnus Carlsen YouTube channel with almost 8 million views